Alga-weyni/alga-app/docs/Lemlem_Multilingual_Grandmother_Voice_README.md

 ## 🔍 Quality Assurance

 ### Voice Validation Procedure
-1. Look for the bilingual "Lemlem / ልምልም" floating button (orange gradient, bottom-right).
+1. Look for the bilingual "Lemlem / ለምለም" floating button (orange gradient, bottom-right).
 2. Click to open the assistant window.
 3. Select each language from dropdown menu.
 4. Observe: